TomBoehm/ProfileManagerList/README.md

 Put index.html somewhere in your web directory and make sure devices.json is in that same folder.

+(Access to the .html and .json files should be protected - they contain sensible data about the devices like the unlock token)

 ![Alt text](/../master/img/Screenshot.jpg?raw=true "List View")

 Modify column tiles and content in index.html to match your language.